Murder of Pela Atroshi

-Pela Atroshi (12 October 1979 – 24 June 1999) was a 19-year-old Iraqi Kurd from Farsta, Sweden.
-She was murdered in an honor killing by family members after being taken from Sweden to Dohuk in Iraqi Kurdistan.
+Pela Atroshi (12 October 1979 – 24 June 1999) was a 19-year-old Kurdish woman from Farsta, Sweden.
+She was murdered in an honor killing by family members after being taken from Sweden to Duhok.
 She was deemed to have brought shame on the family by moving out of the family home and trying to achieve some independence.

 Two of Pela's uncles, Dakhaz Atroshi and Rezkar Atroshi, were convicted of her murder in Sweden and were sentenced to life in prison, later commuted to 24 and 25 years respectively.
-Pela's father, Agid Atroshi, was tried in Kurdistan and was given a suspended sentence as the court concluded that his motive was "honorable".
+Pela's father, Agid Atroshi, was tried and was given a suspended sentence as the court concluded that his motive was "honorable".

 Background

-Pela was the oldest of 7 children.
-Pela and her family moved to Sweden from Kurdistan in 1995.
+Pela was the oldest of seven children.
+Pela and her family moved to Sweden from Duhok in Kurdistan Region in 1995.
 The family settled in Farsta where she and her younger sister, Breen Atroshi, attended school.
-Described as "sociable and popular", Pela initially thrived at school and achieved good grades, and both her and her sister embraced their new life.
+Described as "sociable and popular", Pela initially thrived at school and achieved good grades, and both she and her sister embraced their new lives.

 Their father, Agid Atroshi, fearing that they might do something to undermine the family reputation, introduced stringent rules in an effort to stop them from "living the European way".
 The girls were not permitted to go to cafés or shops, as their peers did, and their father timed them to make sure they came straight home from school.

 Pela started to challenge her father's rules, wanting to make her own decisions about where she went and what she wore, but this just resulted in stricter rules being imposed; he stopped the girls from going to parties and banned them from going on school trips.
-The quarrels between Pela and her father escalated until she moved out of the family home.
-An unmarried female staying away from home is frowned upon — Breen Atroshi claimed that her uncle Dakhaz told her that sleeping away from home for just one night would deserve death.
+The quarrels between Pela and her father escalated to the point that she moved out of the family home.
+An unmarried female staying away from home was frowned upon by the family — Breen Atroshi claimed that her uncle Dakhaz told her that sleeping away from home for just one night would deserve death.

 After Pela moved out her grandfather and uncle travelled to Sweden from Australia and along with her other paternal uncles, Dakhaz and Rezkar Atroshi, visited the family to discuss with her father how they should handle Pela's behaviour.

 The UN Special Rapporteur on Violence Against Women, Yakin Ertürk, reported that she was told that a "family council of male relatives living in Sweden and Australia decided that Pela had to die to cleanse the family honour".

 Pela eventually returned home of her own accord as she missed her family.
 A plan was already in place, however, to take her back to Dohuk, where the family were well respected and honor crimes were treated leniently.